zhiqwang/yolort/deployment/README.md

 1. Generate `TorchScript` model

-    Unlike [ultralytics's](https://github.com/ultralytics/yolov5/blob/master/models/export.py) trace (`torch.jit.trace`) mechanism, I use `torch.jit.script` to jit trace the YOLO models containing the whole pre-processing (especially using the `GeneralizedRCNNTransform` ops) and post-processing (especially using the `nms` ops) procedures, so you don't need to rewrite manually the cpp code of pre-processing and post-processing.
+    Unlike [ultralytics's](https://github.com/ultralytics/yolov5/blob/master/models/export.py) trace (`torch.jit.trace`) mechanism, I'm using `torch.jit.script` to jit trace the YOLO models which containing the whole pre-processing (especially using the `GeneralizedRCNNTransform` ops) and post-processing (especially with the `nms` ops) procedures, so you don't need to rewrite manually the cpp codes of pre-processing and post-processing.

     ```bash
     git clone https://github.com/zhiqwang/yolov5-rt-stack.git